tsa-ml/tsa-ml/README.md

 # TSA-ML

-TSA-ML is a data platform that integrates consumer data from diverse sources.
-This piece of work demostrates my interest in using machine learning and data science in the region.
-More information about this work is on the [official website](https://www.tsa-ml.org).
+TSA-ML is a data platform that integrates data from diverse sources.
+This piece of work demostrates the use of  machine learning and data science in the region.

 ---